This article describes how to push an update package to multiple devices at a time in the IoT Platform console for an over-the-air (OTA) update.

 - If you set the timeout period to 1,440 minutes, the maximum retry interval that you can specify is 1 hour.

 If you need to set the Upgrade failed retry interval parameter to Retry in 24 Hours, we recommend that you do not set the Device upgrade time-out (minutes) parameter.
-Otherwise, the retry fails because the update times out.
+If an update times out, no retry is performed.

 Max.
 Retry Times The maximum number of retries that can be performed after the update fails.
 Valid values: